zuri-training/Team99_anima_lib/README.md

 ### Getting started! :rocket:

-In order to get started using the Animate99 animation library, you will first need to register as a user on our [website] (www.animate99.com) .
+In order to get started using the Animate99 animation library, you will first need to register as a user on our website.
 Once you are a registered user, you will have access to the library and the option of either embedding/importing the animation library script file.

 ### Importing Animate99 :computer: